 The rules governing an amendment of the articles of association are included in article 35 of the articles of association and require a resolution of the general meeting, but only on a proposal by the Board.
-The prior approval of the meeting of holders of multiple voting shares is required for an amendment of a provision in relation to the multiple voting shares and/or the obligations of the (meeting of) holders of multiple voting shares.
+The prior approval of the meeting of holders of multiple voting shares is required for an amendment of a provision in relation to the multiple voting shares and/or the rights and/or the obligations of the (meeting of) holders of multiple voting shares.